alexlin0625/Deduplicator/BugFix.md

   ![alt text](https://github.com/alexlin0625/Deduplicator/blob/master/Pictures/Chunksize%20decision%20bug%20fix%20for%20small%20size%20files.JPG)

 ## IV.
-Other error handling cases user experience
+Other error handling cases from user experience
 * We added more error handling cases to improve user experience.
 Errors handle cases such as invalid inputs for some of our operating cases.